ebi-uniprot/protvar-fe/public/help.md

 <a name="cytogenetic-band"></a>**AK - Cytogenetic_band:** The region of the chromosome containing the variant position.
 Cytogenic bands are areas of chromosomes rich in
 actively transcribing DNA.

 <a name="other-identifiers-for-the-variant"></a>**AL - Other_identifiers_for_the_variant:** Description of the same variant (position and nucleotide change) as the user entered variant in different databases.
 The source database name is given, separated by the variant ID with "-" then separated from the clinical consequence with ";".
 Each separate database is separated by "|".
-For example,
+For example:
 > ClinVar-RCV000003593;Pathogenic|UniProt-VAR_017144;Pathogenic.

 <a name="diseases-associated-with-variant"></a>**AM - Diseases_associated_with_variant:** Describes diseases from literature which have been associated with the variant containing protein.
 There may be multiple diseases listed which are separated by “|”.
 The evidence for each disease is in brackets which may be a CliVar ID or Pubmed link to a publication.